Knowledge base

 Example 2

-Situation: This time you have a perpetual recording, 24/7, with a time limit of 360 minutes.
-Configuring file naming in this way template_{date|format:YYYY-MM-dd}_{fragment_id|from:1|prefix:fragment_(|suffix:)}.{extension}
+Situation: this time you have a perpetual recording, 24/7, with a file duration limit set to 360 minutes.
+By configuring the file naming in this way template_{date|format:YYYY-MM-dd}_{fragment_id|from:1|prefix:fragment_(|suffix:)}.{extension}

 you will get the following file names: